This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #MyCarandoMeal #CollectiveBias

 - shredded Mozzarella cheese to garnish

-Break spaghetti noodles in halves then add to a large, non-stick baking dish then cover spaghetti with sauce and meatballs.
+- Break spaghetti noodles in halves and add them to a large, non-stick baking dish then pour sauce and meatballs over top to cover the noodles.
 Cover dish tightly with foil and bake for about 25 minutes.

 - Remove foil and, using a fork, stir to mix pasta with sauce (Pasta will still be slightly stiff) then pour in ½ cup water.
 Re-cover and bake an additional 5-8 minutes or until no water remains in pan.